CalvinLloyd117/CraftBanzi/README.md

 ### Modifying Section Order

 Section order is controlled by the order of the categories associated with entries on a given page.
-For example, the **About** page displays the **Lab Members** sections based on the order of the Lab Member Category associated with each **Lab Member** entry.
+For example, the **About** page displays the **Lab Members** sections based on the order of the **Lab Member Category** associated with each **Lab Member** entry.

 To modify the order that sections appear in the front-end, select the Categories tab on the Left side of the admin page.
-Then find the Category governing the order of the sections you wish to modify (described above in **Entries and Entry Types** section) and click it to view those categories.
+Then find the category governing the order of the sections you wish to modify (described above in **Entries and Entry Types** section) and click it to view those categories.
 Sort the categories by **Structure** by clicking the sorting button at the top right.
 Categories can now be re-ordered by dragging and dropping them into new locations within the list.

 ### Removing Content

 Removing content in Craft CMS is simple.
 All elements within the CMS (entries, categories, matrix blocks follow the same basic steps to be removed from the CMS.
-CMS elements can be **deleted**, which will **permanently remove them from the website**, or they can be **Disabled** temporarily and re-enabled at a later date.
+CMS elements can be **deleted**, which will **permanently remove them from the website**, or they can be **disabled** temporarily and re-enabled at a later date.

 #### Deleting Content